AlexSabourinDev/cranberry_blog/WhyRaymarchedTransmittanceIsBiased.md

 But the bias actually arises from our approach to averaging transmittance instead of averaging optical depth.

-Note how the paragraph even states:
+The paragraph even states:

-"The naive approach to estimate T is to compute an unbiased Monte Carlo estimate X...and to use exp(-X) as transmittance estimate"
+> The naive approach to estimate T is to compute an unbiased Monte Carlo estimate X...and to use exp(-X) as transmittance estimate.

 The mention of raymarching is simply an example of a method one could use to estimate the optical depth.
 Not the source of the problem.